colevandersWands/reading-code-prep/README.md

 - resource of your choice
   - through X of sololearn
   - through X of \_
-- take a first look through the pronunciation manual
+- take a look through the pronunciation manual
-- practice using `study-lenses` with these directories:
+- install `study-lenses` and:
-  - a
-  - b
-  - c
+  - open this directory: `$ study`
+  - navigate to this URL [./?--help](./?--help?)
+  - this is the study tool you will use for a lot of HYF

 ### During Class

+- what is js?
-reading, running and tracing linear code
+- reading and running linear code

 #### Before Break

+> reading code

 - what is code?
 - what is coding?